-Croatia: Increased electricity sector and its profitability in past decade24.
-March 2020. / SEE Energy News
+Croatia: Increased electricity sector and its profitability in past decade, SEE Energy News

 Total revenues over the 11-year period increased from 2.77 billion euros in 2008 to 3.5 billion euros in 2018.
 Total expenditures also increased, from 2.73 billion to 3.2 billion euros.